Naked

 When God first called me to share my story, I was terrified.

-As a teenager, I had vowed to take it to the grave.
+As a teenager, when the realization of what had been done to me registered within, I vowed to take it to the grave.
 I believed that speaking up would cause more harm than good.
 In my eyes, silence wasn’t just safe—it felt righteous.

-But then came the day when I felt it deep in my spirit: it was time to break the silence.
+But then came the day in my adult years when I felt it deep in my spirit: it was time to break the silence.
 I could’ve died, for lack of better words.
 My stomach turned.
 I felt physically ill.
 I didn’t understand why God would ask me to reveal something so vulnerable—something I found honestly shameful.

-I shared my story because I knew then, and I know now, that God knows best.
+I share my story because I know now, that God knows best.

-I was no longer afraid of how people would see me.
+I am no longer afraid of how people might see me.

 No longer afraid of someone finding out.

-No longer enslaved to a vow of silence I made in ignorance.
+No longer bound by the vow of silence I once made in ignorance.

 Perhaps I did something to provoke him.
 Perhaps my lack of fight and silence welcomed the abuse.
 Perhaps his actions were justifiable.
 Perhaps it was truly me in the wrong.

-After fully surrendering my life to Christ, God began healing my heart and correcting my understanding regarding my experience.
+After fully surrendering my life to Christ, God began healing my heart and correcting my understanding regarding the abuse.

 I had to realize that I could see him for who he truly was at that time of his life, and acknowledge his wrong actions without making my healing journey all about him and how he hurt me.